Ashton De Silva

 About

-Ashton is an applied economist whose areas of expertise include forecasting, policy analysis, and the economics of well-being.
-He has successfully led and contributed to numerous projects addressing economic and social challenges, including exploring the benefits of ageing-in-place and modelling local economic development and recovery.
+Ashton is an applied economist whose areas of expertise include forecasting, policy analysis, and household and business economic security.
+He has successfully led and contributed to numerous projects including exploring the benefits of ageing-in-place and modelling local economic development & recovery.
 He has collaborated widely with NGOs, government departments, and businesses, including the Brotherhood of St Laurence, ATO, and ANZ.
 Additionally, he has worked extensively with peers across disciplines from various locations.

 Throughout his career, he has been appointed to and carried out various leadership roles, including Head of the Economics Department and manager of research and coursework programs across various locations.
-Recent teaching includes the economics of blockchain and, more generally, exploring digital solutions to industry challenges.
+Recent teaching includes the economics of cryptocurrencies and, more generally, exploring digital solutions to industry challenges.
+This is complemented by focus on preparing students for life and work.
 He currently serves his profession and the wider community as a council member of the Economics Society (Victorian Branch).

 Research fields